 A particular problem: Sodomy

-The fact is that pedophiles are sodomites whose disordered passions lead them to seep down into lower age brackets.
+The fact is that vast majority of pedophiles are sodomites whose disordered passions lead them to seep down into lower age brackets.
 In the world it is legal for a young man to look at internet pornography, but not child pornography.
 Well it doesn’t take a rocket scientist to figure out that as long as there is no restraint in looking at pornography there will continue to be a market for child pornography.
 Similarly, as long as homosexual priests are not disciplined (like Fr.
 Fred Daley who for 14 years now has been publicly professing himself to be a gay priest) there will continue to be those who prey on children (not to mention teenagers and seminarians).
 Enough is enough!
 If a priest does not accept the perennial teaching of the Scripture and the Church he should be shown the door; and if he does not live that teaching he should be disciplined; and “pink” seminaries should be shut down.
 Otherwise the accusations and lawsuits will continue to plague the Church and her credibility will continue to crumble.

 The solution: Jesus Christ